Aurochs (cow)

 How it shapes the landscape

-Cattle are strong, solid creatures and the aurochs was bigger than all of the species alive today.
 It would disturb the ground with its hooves, rip the sward with fierce horns and create bare ground much appreciated by basking insects and reptiles.
-In wilder days gone by, the death of an aurochs would be valuable to a panoply of animals (including humans) able to feast on their carcass.
+The death of an aurochs would be valuable to a panoply of animals (including humans) able to feast on their carcass.
+The carcass juices would run into the soil, creating a hyper-fertile patch of ground ready to be rapidly colonised by nutrient-loving plants.
+Their dung was a vital resource for numerous highly specialised insects and fungi.

 Where it likes to be